ARE YOU ABOVE THE LEGAL DRINKING AGE. IN YOUR COUNTRY OF RESIDENCE?

 The Heroes Foundation and its Youth Development Program – Started in 2006 by the Heroes Foundation, a registered NGO operating since 2002, the YDP program seeks to empower students from ‘at risk’ areas, to learn more about their communities through the creation and execution of improvement projects.
 They also learn about teamwork, while developing their leadership and management skills.
 Angostura has been supporting the YDP program since 2014, first with students from the Barataria North Secondary School and now with students from the Success Laventille Secondary School.
 Several of the program’s key projects embody some of Angostura’s core CSR objects, for example, Heroes of the Environment and their Christmas & Community Angels activities.

 The A.R.R.O.W.
 Foundation and its Literacy Program – In 2016 Prime Minister Dr. Keith Rowley launched the Laventille School Project, with one of its aims being to improve literacy amongst students from the area both at primary and secondary school level.
 An audio/visual multi-sensory based program developed in the UK, A.R.R.O.W. (an acronym for Aural, Read, Respond, Oral, Write) literacy has been proven to significantly increase not only reading skills and performance, but also improves spelling, concentration, self-esteem, speech, confidence and motivation in students.
 Angostura has partnered with the A.R.R.O.W.
-Foundation to bring this program to students at the Success R.C.
-School.
+Foundation to bring this program to several primary schools in the Laventille/Morvant community.
 The Company has worked with the Foundation in the past, at the Russell Latapy High School in Morvant.

 Primary Schools’ Library Enhancement Project – It began as a volunteer initiative to encourage staff to donate books, which would be given to various primary schools in the Laventille/Morvant area.
 However, it soon developed into a desire to go even further, by enhancing existing libraries to create a space where students would feel inspired to read and improve their literacy skills, thus enabling them to reach their full potential.
 Working with the organisation E.I.E.
 (Educate Inspire Encourage), Angostura has committed to the restructuring of several school libraries which would aid in achieving this objective.
 The scope of works includes re-painting, upgrading furnishings and cataloging and labelling library titles.